dachshund-wcms/dachshund/README.md

 Dachshund provides two methods to be started as normal or as debug application from the shell.
 The difference is that with one method its possible to use remote debugging like [node-inspector](https://github.com/node-inspector/node-inspector).
 The other one starts just the application and redirects the log output into a log file.

 ## Version History
+- __2.1__ - Enhanced functionality to manage applications and facilitate the development process.
+Added custom nodes modules which are part of Dachshund WCMS.
+  - [Feature] Added custom node module _apps-initializer_.
+It Searches through each application in the '/apps' folder.
+In case they contain an 'install' folder their content get copied into the root of Dachshund.
+  - [Bugfix] Added missing custom _node_module_ which are part of Dachshund
 - __2.0__ - First publicly available version.
 It is contains the core of _Dachshund_ and all functionality to build applications or rich frontend on top of it.
   - REST API
   - Resource Resolving and Managing